HNelson98/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+express router, and port

 - [ ] Describe Middleware?

+middleware is a function that intercepts a process and then does something with the data flowing through that process

 - [ ] Describe a Resource?

+ A Resourcec is an object that allows us to do so much, like map pathnames.

 - [ ] What can the API return to help clients know if a request was successful?

+a message with a status code

 - [ ] How can we partition our application into sub-applications?

+by routing!

 ## Minimum Viable Product